slide-computer/signer-js/packages/signer-transport-auth-client/README.md

 # @slide-computer/signer-transport-auth-client

-JavaScript and TypeScript library to communicate with web signers on the Internet Computer.
+JavaScript and TypeScript library to communicate with Internet Identity on the Internet Computer.

 ---